JacquelineHSH/discount_optimization/README.md

 6. Get the ratio of optimized revenue vs. original revenue

 ## Final result
-Metric: Expected revenue improvement over optimized discounts in the hold-out sample
+Metric: Ratio of expected revenue improvement over optimized discounts in the hold-out sample
 Value: 1.61
-Description: Ideally, the chosen logit model can increase increase 61% of the original revenue.
+Description: Ideally, the chosen logit model can increase 61% of the original revenue.